carlos53093/cet_dex/projects/masterchef-v3/docs/MasterChefV3.md

 function massUpdatePools() internal
 ```

-Update squad reward for all the liquidity mining pool.
+Update crypto reward for all the liquidity mining pool.

 ### updatePools